Mohamed-js/math-magicians/README.md

 # MATH MAGICIANS - Calculator app

-This project is a simple calculator made mainly with react.
+This project is a simple calculator app made mainly with react.

 <div align="center">